Managing Your PCB Design Through BOM Planning: What’s Important

 Obviously, there are plenty of companies that are using archaic pen and paper management systems, and some are even thriving off of it!
 However, with the advancement of our worldly technology, the use of BOM management software makes BOM planning, management, and verification a piece of cake.
 With just a few keystrokes, each part change will reflect throughout your entire BOM ecosystem trickling down to each of the intended receivers leaving old-time errors of missed information a thing of the past.

 Learning from the golden age of Lego assembly, we can confidently know that when conveying information across a production ecosystem, understanding the intended audience, creating multiple variants to these respective audiences, and utilizing proper management and verification methods, we’ll be well on our way to creating a BOM plan that gives us exactly what is needed and also what isn’t.

 Utilizing great software features such as Altium’s Active BOM can leave you sleeping peacefully at night knowing that even late-stage design changes will be effortlessly managed and verified with just a few clicks.

-If Altium’s Active BOM sounds like the right solution for your management problem, or if you are wanting to further discuss BOM information inclusion, talk to an Altium expert today.
+If Altium’s Active BOM planning sounds like the right solution for your management problem, or if you are wanting to further discuss BOM planning information inclusion, talk to an Altium expert today.